FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 This chapter will introduce the required installations and configurations of FISCO BCOS.
 For better understanding, we will illustrate an example of deploying a 4-node consortium chain in a local machine using FISCO BCOS.

+To update an existing chain, please consult with [compatibility](./change_log/index.html) chapter.

 ## To build a single-group consortium chain

 This section takes the construction of single group FISCO BCOS chain as an example to operate.
 We use the `build_chain.sh` script to build a 4-node FISCO BCOS chain locally in `Ubuntu 16.04` system.